LissaGreense/water-movie-melon/README.md

 ### Key Features:

 - **Event Creation**: Easily set up movie nights or join to the existing one.
-- **Movie List Management**: Add movCheck out how many movie nights you’ve hosted, how , and flex a little among your friends.ies to a global list shared across all movie nights.
+- **Movie List Management**: Add movies to a global list shared across all movie nights.
 Once a film is added, it remains in the pool, keeping the options fresh and interesting for future events until it’s finally selected!
 - **Random Movie Selector**: Let watermoviemelon randomly pick a movie from the curated list, adding a touch of excitement to each night.